Skip to content

 Why is there an explicit main() function in this code snippet 🤔?
 It's a long story explained in a blog post (feel free to skip).

-The problem with this feature is that a setter that pushes an element into a collection like that may confuse the reader in case if only one element is pushed.
+The problem with this feature is that a setter that pushes an element into a collection like that may confuse the reader if only one element is pushed.
 This may hide the fact that the member is actually a collection called friends in the plural.
 However, this feature is still useful to provide backwards compatibility when changing the type of a member from T or Option<T> to Collection<T>.

 Alternatively, bon provides a separate solution. bon exposes the following macros that provide convenient syntax to create collections.